-With all restrictions now lifted post pandemic, Boarding governors are once again able to conduct on site visits, further strengthening the bridge between governance and on the ground pastoral care.
-Looking ahead, the Charity has registered for the Wellbeing Award for Schools.
+The Charity has been awarded the Wellbeing Award for Schools in recognition of our high standards of pastoral care.
 This award is officially sponsored by the National Children's Bureau and offers a supportive and developmental process using an evidence-based framework to drive change.
-Undertaking this award will ensure that mental health and wellbeing sit at the heart of school life cross charity and help us to demonstrate our commitment and provision to key stakeholders.
+Undertaking this award ensures mental health and wellbeing sit at the heart of school life cross charity and helps us to demonstrate our commitment and provision to key stakeholders.